 We offer dedicated packages and support for customers who need extra help with their services or are struggling with their bills:

-• Social broadband tariff for customers receiving Universal Credit: Virgin Media was one of the first telecoms providers to launch a broadband package for those facing financial difficulty and receiving Universal Credit.
-Launched in November 2020, Essential Broadband costs just £15 a month and offers speeds of 15Mbps.
-The plan has no fixed-term contract length and no price changes while Universal Credit payments are being received.
+• Social broadband tariff for customers receiving Universal Credit, Pension Credit, Income Support, Income-based Jobseeker’s Allowance or Income-based Employment Support Allowance: Virgin Media was one of the first telecoms providers to launch a broadband package for those facing financial difficulty and receiving Universal Credit.
+Eligibility was extended to those receiving support payments in February 2023.
+Launched in November 2020, our Essential broadband packages provide a range of affordable options including Essential broadband (£12.50 a month for 15Mbps), Essential broadband plus (£20 a month for 54Mbps), Essential broadband plus with Stream (an additional one-off payment of £20 per month for Stream from Virgin Media).
+The plan has no fixed term contract length and no price changes while support payments are being received.
 We’ve seen continued growth in customers benefitting from the service since it launched in late 2020.

 • Fixed price landline only service: We also offer a Talk Protected landline service which provides inclusive evening and weekend calls and keeps prices fixed for phone-only customers who are over the age of 65 or those who have additional accessibility needs.